 2. You could lose your home

-The best way to avoid losing your family home or any shares you own in a property is to avoid bankruptcy with other debt relief methods.
+The best way to avoid losing your family home or any shares you own in a property is to avoid bankruptcy with other debt relief solutions.

 3. It is a long-lasting commitment

 The period of bankruptcy generally only lasts for three years.
-It will remain on your credit rating for a minimum of 5 years and your name will be on the National Personal Insolvency Index for life.
+It will remain on your credit file for a minimum of 5 years, but the final 2 years will be noted as a discharged bankrupt.
+Your name will be on the National Personal Insolvency Index for life.
 Once you have been discharged from your bankruptcy you will be free to apply for finance again.